GitHub Logo HIP-367: Unlimited Token Associations Per Account

 Currently, we return TRANSACTION_REQUIRES_ZERO_TOKEN_BALANCES when a cryptoDelete transaction is submitted on an account with non-zero balances on the tokens [ not deleted] that it is associated with.

-Checking if the associated token is not deleted and then validating the balance on that association gets very costly when the association limit is removed as we would have to traverse the whole list of associations.
+Checking if the associated token is not deleted and then processing the balance on that association gets very costly when the association limit is removed as we would have to traverse the whole list of associations.
 Instead, we will include the deleted tokens as well when checking if the account has any non-zero token balances and use the field numPositiveBalances to match if all the associations have zero balances so that we can avoid traversing the list of unlimited token associations.

 An account must dissociate from deleted tokens if it has any token balances left pertaining to that token to be eligible for deletion